 To get to know which command can be used on which ctrlX Data Layer node additional information can be read out via a GET request of the type metadata.
 Exemplary the axs node of motion (https://192.168.1.1/automation/api/v1/motion/axs?type=metadata).
 Response is a JSON object including all information.
 Additionally the “Content-Type” “application/json” has to be added to the request header to tell the server how data should be interpreted.

 Hint: read = GET, write = PUT, create = POST, delete = DELETE.

 To read all actual known axes in the ctrlX MOTION system by sending an https GET request of the type browse to the axes area of the motion (https://192.168.1.1/automation/api/v1/motion/axs?type=browse) to get to know which ones are available.
 Response is a JSON object including the type "arstring" and the list of axis names.

 Now send an https GET request to read out the actual values of the axis (https://192.168.1.1/automation/api/v1/motion/axs/Axis_1/state/values/actual/) found by browsing.
 Here the response contains a JSON object with all the data included.

 Now send an https PUT request to write a limit of the axis (https://192.168.1.1/automation/api/v1/motion/axs/Axis_1/cfg/lim/pos-min) found by browsing.
 As payload we have to hand over a JSON object with the data type and the value.

-Now send an https POST request to create new axis (https://192.168.1.1/automation/api/v1/motion/axs).
+Now send an https POST request to create new axis "Axis_new" (https://192.168.1.1/automation/api/v1/motion/axs). ctrlX MOTION needs to be in configuration state.
 As payload we have to hand over a JSON object with the data type and the value.